horgh/twitter-tcl/README.md

 # twitter-tcl

-The purpose of this project is to provide an [Eggdrop](http://www.eggheads.org) bot script to show tweets in IRC channels.
+This project provides an [Eggdrop](http://www.eggheads.org) bot script to show tweets in IRC channels.

 The repository contains libraries that are useful independently as well.